catrincm/personal-website/content/publication/2020-strict/index.md

 "

 # Summary.
 A shortened abstract for the summary pages.
-summary: "We note that strict propriety follows from weak propriety, given truth-directedness."
+summary: "We note that strict propriety follows from weak propriety, given truth-directedness, thus closing an argumentative gap in the literature."